alexandrainst/danlp/docs/docs/tasks/dependency.md

 DaCy is a transformer-based version of the SpaCy model, thus obtaining higher performance, but with a higher computational cost.
 Read more about the DaCy model in the dedicated [DaCy github](https://github.com/KennethEnevoldsen/DaCy), it has also been trained using the [Danish Dependency Treebank](../datasets.md#dane) dataset.

+### Stanza

+[Stanza](https://stanfordnlp.github.io/stanza/) is a python library which provides a neural network pipeline for NLP in many languages.
+It has been developed by the [Stanford NLP Group](https://nlp.stanford.edu/).
+The Stanza dependency parser has been trained on the [DDT](../datasets.md#dane).

 ## 📈 Benchmarks

 See detailed scoring of the benchmarks in the [example](<https://github.com/alexandrainst/danlp/tree/master/examples>) folder.